OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 - Use the Office dialog API to prompt the user for default add-in settings values.

-But your start-up code must not call any Office.js APIs until the library is fully loaded.
+But your start-up code must not call any Office.js APIs until the library is loaded.
 There are two ways that your code can ensure that the library is loaded.
 They are described in the following sections:

 - [Initialize with Office.onReady()](#initialize-with-officeonready)
 - [Initialize with Office.initialize](#initialize-with-officeinitialize)

+> [!TIP]
+> We recommend that you use `Office.onReady()` instead of `Office.initialize`.
+Although `Office.initialize` is still supported, using `Office.onReady()` provides more flexibility.
+You can assign only one handler to `Office.initialize` and it's called only once by the Office infrastructure, but you can call `Office.onReady()` in different places in your code and use different callbacks.
+>
-For information about the differences in these techniques, see [Major differences between Office.initialize and Office.onReady()](#major-differences-between-officeinitialize-and-officeonready).
+> For information about the differences in these techniques, see [Major differences between Office.initialize and Office.onReady()](#major-differences-between-officeinitialize-and-officeonready).

 For more details about the sequence of events when an add-in is initialized, see [Loading the DOM and runtime environment](loading-the-dom-and-runtime-environment.md).

 ### Initialize with Office.onReady()

-`Office.onReady()` is an asynchronous method that returns a Promise object while it checks to see if the Office.js library is fully loaded.
-When, and only when, the library is loaded, it resolves the Promise as an object that specifies the Office host application with an `Office.HostType` enum value (`Excel`, `Word`, etc.) and the platform with an `Office.PlatformType` enum value (`PC`, `Mac`, `OfficeOnline`, etc.).
-If the library is already loaded when `Office.onReady()` is called, then the Promise resolves immediately.
+`Office.onReady()` is an asynchronous method that returns a Promise object while it checks to see if the Office.js library is loaded.
+When the library is loaded, it resolves the Promise as an object that specifies the Office host application with an `Office.HostType` enum value (`Excel`, `Word`, etc.) and the platform with an `Office.PlatformType` enum value (`PC`, `Mac`, `OfficeOnline`, etc.).
+The Promise resolves immediately if the library is already loaded when `Office.onReady()` is called.

 One way to call `Office.onReady()` is to pass it a callback method.
 Here's an example: